 (Consideration and approval of the agreements referred to in article L. 225-38 of the Commercial Code)

-The general meeting, having heard the statutory auditors' special report on the agreements referred to in articles L. 225-38 et seq. of the Commercial Code, notes the conclusions of such report and resolves to approve the agreements described therein.
+The general meeting, having heard the statutory auditors' special report on the agreements referred to in articles L. 225-38 et seq. of the Commercial Code, takes note of the summary of the above-mentioned conclusions.

 THIRD RESOLUTION